jsindt/intro-hpc-life-scientists-2021/_episodes/05-ARCHER2-architecture.md

 ---
-title: "HPC Architectures and Overview of the ARCHER2 system"
+title: "PRACTICAL: HPC Architectures and Overview of the ARCHER2 system"
-teaching: 30
+teaching: 20
-exercises: 15
+exercises: 20
 questions:
 - "What hardware and software is available on ARCHER2?"
 - "How does the hardware fit together?"